urwid/urwid/docs/tutorial/index.rst

 * *item_chosen* replaces the menu displayed with text indicating the users' choice.
 It then installs *exit_program* as the *unhandled_input* method of the :class:`MainLoop`.

+  .. note:: This is a fairly benign example of monkey patching, but in
+     a real program an approach like the exit button in the :ref:`signal handlers example <tutorial-signal-handlers>` above would be better.

 * *exit_program* causes the program to exit on any keystroke.
 * The menu is created and decorated with an :class:`Overlay` using a :class:`SolidFill` as the background.
 The :class:`Overlay` is given a